pydio/pydio-doc-admin-guide/1_quick_start/1_cells_install.md

 ### Command line Installer

 If you are more a shell person, you can perform the same steps using command-line (cli) prompts/answers.
-The image below shows a screencast of the CLI installation :

 [:image:1_quick_start/installation/cli-installer.gif]

-## Installation Troubleshooting